petterthowsen/zen/interpreter-proposal.md

 ### Parsing

 At the AST level, types are represented by either the BasicType or ParametricType nodes.

+# Semantic analysis, Type-checking
+After parsing, we should run through the AST and:
+- perform type inference
+- symbol resolution and import resolving
+- constant folding (5+3 becomes 7 etc.)
+- error reporting based on the above steps

 # Namespaces, Built ins & interfacing with Go
 Zen's runtime/execution system should support the ability to easily register built in functions at the Go level that become available in Zen, allowing interfacing with Go at a low level and handle namespacing and importing of other zen code.